Vivek-04022001/documentation/coredev/getting-started-with-development.md

 If you:

 -   are just getting started
--   are not sure about your changes
+-   aren't sure about your changes
 -   want feedback or code review
 -   are implementing a non-trivial change